 Next up: Before you leave for Mexico, try your Spanish out at some practice MeetUps

 Most recent: Maybe you haven't thought about how today's online banking services would make your life in another country so much more worry-free than in years past.

-Hola, I am a partner with Ventanas Mexico, which provides resources for those considering part or full-time life in Mexico.
+Kerry Baker is a partner with Ventanas Mexico, which provides resources for those considering part or full-time life in Mexico.

-I wrote the "Interactive Guide to Learning Spanish Free Online," linking you to the best of the web (with lesson plans) with insights on why you should get started today, along with "If Only I Had a Place," a guide for the aspiring expat seeking to live large in Mexico.
+She wrote the "Interactive Guide to Learning Spanish Free Online," linking you to the best of the web (with lesson plans) with insights on why you should get started today, along with "If Only I Had a Place," a guide for the aspiring expat seeking to live large in Mexico.